 For SW observations, the readout mode of the detector should be set to either Double_RdRstRd or to FowlerNsamp.
+For LW observations (with Lyot coronagraphs or the AGPM), the readout mode is set to Uncorr.

 7.8.1 NACO_coro_obs_Stare

 This template is used for coronagraphic observations and it moves the telescope alternatively between a fixed object position and a sky position.
 The parameter Number of AB or BA cycles defines the number of times this is done, but, unlike the NACO_spec_obs_AutoNodOnSlit, and NACO_img_obs_FixedSkyOffset templates, the sequence is ABABAB and not ABBAAB for the example in which the Number of AB or BA cycles is set to 3.